 Serves as label for the service.

-Possible values are IT service or Business Process (default), according to the position of the service in the tree.
+(default), according to the position of the service in the tree.- Status Calculation Rule

 Defines how the status of the service is computed according to the severities propagated by its subservices.
 Read Severity Calculation and Propagation for more details.